grimme-lab/qc2-teaching/doc/apps-ex.rst

    would predict (at least approximately) the correct color for indigo?
    How do you explain the errors?

 NMR Parameters
 ~~~~~~~~~~~~~~

 The computation of NMR parameters can be done with the ORCA program package.
 A simple input for
 the calculation of the NMR chemical shielding of CH\ :sub:`3`\ NH\ :sub:`2` with the PBE
 functional and a pcSseg-2 basis set is presented below.
 The pcSseg-*n* basis sets are special
-segmented contracted basis sets otimized for the calculation of NMR shieldlings.
+segmented contracted basis sets otimized for the calculation of NMR shieldings.
 (For more information see: Jensen, F., *J. Chem.
 Theory Comput.* **2015**, *11*, 132 - 138.)

 .. code-block:: none